iboommm/react_webpack/README.md

 * React
 * Ecmascript 2015 (ES6)
 * Webpack 3.5.3
-You can start this project with
+## You can start this project with
 ```
 npm install   or  yarn install          ==> to install node_modules in the package.json
 ```

 ```
-npm run dev                 ==> to run to develop your code with webpack-dev-server router in your
+npm run dev                 ==> to run to develop your code with webpack-dev-server router in your local
 ```
 ```
 npm run prod                ==> build your public code to use to your server (I will try this soon).